cecois/eolapp/_posts/2016-03-22-cv-portfolio-static.md

 <iframe class="pull-left" width="100%" src="https://www.youtube.com/embed/fe0SHVZGE98?ecver=1" frameborder="0" allowfullscreen></iframe>
 </div>
 <div class="col-lg-12 col-md-12 col-sm-12 col-xs-12" style="text-align:right;font-size:.8em;">
 <span class="portfolio-title">Gurney, Kevin.
-"How to Count ALL Human Carbon Emissions in the US," <a href="https://youtu.be/fe0SHVZGE98">Google Tech Talk, December 2008.</a></p>
+"How to Count ALL Human Carbon Emissions in the US," <a href="https://youtu.be/fe0SHVZGE98">Google Tech Talk, December 2008.</a></span>
+<p>Many of my static map designs appear in Gurney's slides at this 2008 talk shortly after the initial release of the Vulcan inventory.
+If you are in a rush (or a climate change denier, I suppose), it might be easier to seem them galleried at <a href="http://talkminer.fxpal.com/viewtalk.jsp?videoid=fe0SHVZGE98&q=&row=5&N=5#.WWUs_cbMzGI">TalkMiner's thumbnails</a> of Gurney's talk.</p>
 </div>
 </div> <!-- ******************************* /INSTANCE -->